pi0neerpat/Intro-to-Blockchain/README.md

 > WARNING!
 Don't be a dummy like me and make sure you are using the correct version of web3.
 Check your package.json file and delete the caret "^" on web3 to prevent automatically updating to a newer version and breaking your DApp.

 - Truffle can have its own web3 syntax.
-Use [these docs](https://truffleframework.com/docs/truffle/overview)
+Use [these docs](https://truffleframework.com/docs/truffle/overview).
+Upon Truffle version 5 release, it will use web3 1.0.0.
 - For `"web3": "0.2x.x"` use [these docs](https://github.com/ethereum/wiki/wiki/JavaScript-API) and assign variable directly
 - For `"web3": "1.0.0-beta.26"` use [these docs](https://web3js.readthedocs.io/en/1.0/web3.html) and use `.then()` callback promises